kasun-fernando/personal-webpage/_pages/teaching.md

 and I am proponent of [Federico Ardila](https://en.wikipedia.org/wiki/Federico_Ardila)'s axioms.

-For more than a decade, I have taught mathematics in various capacities to a diverse group of students, and I am committed to being an effective and engaging teacher for students from all backgrounds, and below, I have summarized my experience related to teaching.
+For more than a decade, I have taught mathematics in various capacities to a diverse group of students, and I am committed to being an effective and engaging teacher for students from all backgrounds.
+Below, I have summarised my experience related to teaching.

-## Instructor Training
-- 2021 - Developing Curriculum, Blended Learning, Flipped Classroom - Linkedin Learning courses on modern teaching techniques
-- 2021 - Core Strategies for Teaching in Higher Ed, Linkedin Learning course by Prof. Karl Kapp
-- 2020 - Summer Camp on Online Teaching, Teaching and Learning Collaboration, University of Toronto
-- 2019 - Pedagogical Reading Group -  _What the Best College Teachers Do_ by Prof. Ken Bain, Teaching and Learning Collaboration, University of Toronto
-- 2018 - Course design 101 - Teaching and Learning Collaboration, University of Toronto
-- 2014 - Teaching Seminar, Department of Mathematics, University of Maryland

 ## Teaching Experience